Food recall information for consumers

 - Notices are placed at outlets where the product was sold.

-- The recalling company runs paid advertisements in selected media.
+- The food business runs paid advertisements about the recall in selected media.

-The recalling company may also use social media and their own website to notify consumers.
+- The food business may use social media and their own website to notify consumers.

 Closing the recall